Yukaru-san/InstallWizard/README.md

 # InstallWizard
 With this library you are able to pack and deliver any amount of files to Windows, Linux and Mac OS.
-The main goal of this project was delivering projects, consisting of more than just one binary (e.g. projects with graphics like UI's), without having to include them into the binary itself and making it unreasonable huge.
+The main goal of this project was delivering projects, consisting of more than just one binary (e.g. projects with graphics like an UI), without having to include them into the binary itself and making it unreasonable huge.

 Note that this program is written in go but can be used for projects in any language - or just to pack some data.
 It's all up to you.